ABCxFF/diepindepth/protocol/crypto.md

 There are 4 things you need to know to understand the system:
 1. Pseudo Random Number Generators
-2. Jump Tables (relating to Diep's cryptography)
+2. Header Jump Tables
-3. Xor Tables
+3. Content Xor Tables
 4. Praise M28

 ## Pseudo Random Number Generators